jasontheiler/dotfiles/README.md

 - `curl`: To download scripts and archives.
 - `tar`: To extract downloaded archives.
 - `bash`: To run some downloaded scripts.
-- `zsh`: To actually utilize the dotfiles.
+- `fish`: To actually utilize the dotfiles.
-- `sudo`: Some installations need superuser privileges.

 ### How to